Licensing server

 Relay will need to be permitted through the firewall of the server machine for computers on the network to connect to it.
 Contact your network administrator so that they can configure the firewall for your environment.

-Below are some basic instructions for Linux (Rocky 9) and Windows, but these may be quite different depending on how your environment is setup.
+Below are some basic instructions for Windows, macOS and Linux, but these may be quite different depending on how your environment is setup.

 On Linux